 What Is Needed To Make Low Carb Mexican Chicken Casserole?

 This casserole is so easy and the ingredients needed to pull it all together are usually pretty easy to find.
 That’s always a plus.

 I found that to make the sauce creamy and thick I had to use a couple of my fresh egg yolks, a carton of heavy whipping cream, and lots of yummy cheese.
-But in the end this combination was perfect!
+But in the end, this combination was perfect!

-Here’s The Ingredients At A Glance:
+Here are The Ingredients At A Glance:

 - Shredded Chicken

 - Heavy Whipping Cream